openshift/training/05-Services-Routing-Complete-Example.md

 You will also want to add this rule to `/etc/sysconfig/iptables` as well to keep it across reboots.
-However, don't restart the iptables service, as this would destroy the rules that had already been created by Openshift.
+However, don't restart the iptables service, as this would destroy the rules that have already been created by Openshift.
 Use the `iptables` command to change rules on a live system.

 Feel free to not open this port if you don't want to make this accessible, or if you only want it accessible via port fowarding, etc.

-**Note**: Unlike OpenShift v2 this router is not specific to a given project, as such it's really intended to be viewed by cluster admins rather than project admins.
+**Note**: Unlike OpenShift v2 this router is not specific to a given project, as such it's really intended to be viewed by OpenShift admins rather than project admins or application developers.

 Ensure that port 1936 is accessible and visit: